pav0107/bank-tech-test/README.md

 # Bank tech test

 This test was given on week 10 of Makers.
-Essentially, it's a command-line app that enables a user to deposit and withdraw money from a bank account as well as being able to print a bank statement.
+Essentially, it's a command-line app that enables a user to deposit and withdraw money from a bank account, and print a bank statement, detailing their transactions.

 ## Specification